Organ donation after medical assistance in dying

+Organ donation after medical assistance in dying (MAiD) refers to the process of donating organs after death, facilitated through medically assisted procedures.
+Both MAiD and organ donation are grounded in the principle of human autonomy, allowing individuals to make end-of-life decisions that reflect their personal values and desires.
+In countries where MAiD is legally permitted, governments have implemented strict regulations to govern both medical assistance in dying and organ donation procedures.
+The process of combining these two procedures—organ donation and MAiD—requires integrating the separate legal and ethical guidelines that apply to each.

-Organ donation after medical assistance in dying is the donation of organs after death that is medically assisted (MAiD).
-Both are expressions of human autonomy.
-The governments of the countries where MAiD is permitted have introduced detailed regulations for this procedure.
-Combining these procedures requires a combination of the separate regulations applying to each procedure.
-Popular demand has furthered the development of the combined procedure, known in Anglo-Saxon countries as "organ and tissue donation and transplantation after medical assistance in dying (OTDT after MAiD)" and in Europe as "organ donation after euthanasia (ODE)".
-By 2020 MAiD by intravenous injection had been legalized in 8 countries and occurred more than 17,000 times including more than 220 ODE procedures.
+As the demand for this practice grows, the combined procedure has evolved and is commonly referred to as "organ and tissue donation and transplantation after medical assistance in dying (OTDT after MAiD)" in English-speaking countries.
+In Europe, this practice is often referred to as "organ donation after euthanasia (ODE)."

-MAiD and organ donation
+By 2020, MAiD through lethal intravenous injection had been legalized in eight countries, and over 17,000 procedures had been conducted.
+Among these, more than 220 ODE procedures were carried out, highlighting the increasing integration of organ donation with medically assisted dying.
+In 2024, the worldwide incidence of MAiD procedures has risen to approximately 30,000.

+Medical Assistance in Dying (MAiD) and Organ Donation: Legal, Ethical, and Medical Considerations

 MAiD is the act, legally undertaken by a third party, with the explicit intention of ending the patient’s life by medication, at the patient’s explicit, voluntary and competent.
 The act of MAiD has been decriminalized in an increasing number of countries but controversies still exist.
 These countries include the Netherlands, Belgium, Luxembourg, Canada, Spain, Australia, Colombia, and New Zealand.
 The name given to the act of MAiD varies by country: in the Netherlands, Belgium, Spain, and Luxembourg, the act is referred to as euthanasia; another European term is physician-assisted dying (PAD); and medical assistance in dying (MAiD) is the common term in Canada.
 The terms PAD and MAiD cover assisted suicide as well as euthanasia.

 Organ donation takes place all over the world and is encouraged by the WHO.
 Organs regularly transplanted include lungs, heart, cornea, pancreas, and kidneys.
 Modes of donation are an altruistic living donation of a non-vital organ (generally a kidney) and post-mortal organ donation (PMOD).
 PMOD can be subdivided into donation after brain death (DBD) and donation after circulatory determination of death (DCDD).
 Despite the development of organ donation programs, large numbers of patients still die on organ waiting lists.
 A special form of DCDD is OTDT after MAiD or ODE.
 In this case, circulatory death is induced by an act of the physician, whereas in other cases of DCDD it is most often caused by the withdrawal of life-sustaining treatment (WLST) after the establishment of an unfavourable prognosis in an intensive care unit.